 <INSERT Case Study 24.3>

-Case Study 24.3: ‘I’m not a natural mathematician’: Inquiry-based learning and quantitative methods teaching
+Case study 24.3: ‘“I’m not a natural mathematician”: inquiry-based learning and quantitative methods teaching’

-Dr. Liam Foster and Dr. Tom Clark (2017) document the development of methods provision in the in the Department of Sociological Studies at the University of Sheffield since 2008.
-Their article, which begins with the above title quote from one of their students, tracks the shift in the structure of undergraduate degrees towards a more inquiry-based approach in both the purpose and structure of the degree as well as the teaching provided in it.
+Dr Liam Foster and Dr Tom Clark (2017) document the development of methods provision in the in the Department of Sociological Studies at the University of Sheffield since 2008.
+Their article, which begins with the above quote from one of their students, tracks the shift in the structure of undergraduate degrees towards a more inquiry-based approach in both the purpose and structure of the degree as well as the teaching provided in it.
 The article is an excellent description of how change occurs within a department, with different shifts over time and further changes following from the lessons learned at each point.
 It also demonstrates many of the key points of consensus in the literature on the teaching of quantitative methods at both the programme level and within each module and class.
 Evaluations of student feedback and outcomes suggest that the changes have proved very successful, though the authors carefully note the limitations of these measures of a single department case study.
 The article outlining these changes provides a wealth of examples for anyone seeking to improve methods teaching.

 The authors identify three key lessons from this experience:

-First, programme level approaches to the curriculum are crucial in improving quantitative skills
+First, programme level approaches to the curriculum are crucial in improving quantitative skills.

-Second, indifference or hostility among students towards quantitative methods occurs due to disenfranchisement that happens both before and during students’ engagement at university
+Second, indifference or hostility among students towards quantitative methods occurs due to disenfranchisement that happens both before and during students’ engagement at university.

 Third, meaningfully engaging students as partners helps to overcome these barriers.

-Course Structure and the ‘methods spine’
+Course structure and the ‘methods spine’

 Quantitative teaching must be treated as part of a whole system of teaching and learning that is suitably embedded in the programme curriculum and clearly articulated for students.